 Analyzing Li Auto's Unusual Options Activity

-Shares of Li Auto (NASDAQ:LI) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $34.87.
+On Tuesday, shares of Li Auto (NASDAQ:LI) saw unusual options activity.
+After the option alert, the stock price moved up to $33.31.

 Three Indications Of Unusual Options Activity